Nontoxic Nodular Goiter

 - Feeling of pressure on the neck

-This type of treatment works by using thyroid hormone medication to suppress secretion of thyrotropin (TSH).
-TSH is the thyroid-stimulating hormone that causes growth of the thyroid gland.
-Hormone suppression therapy is most effective for early stage goiters that have grown due to impaired hormone production.
-(It is less effective for goiters that have progressed to the nodular stage.)
-If nodules continue to grow during treatment, the thyroid gland may need to be surgically removed.
+Hormone Suppression TherapyThyroid hormone medication is used to suppress secretion of thyrotropin (TSH).
+TSH is the thyroid-stimulating hormone that causes growth.
+This therapy is most effective for early stage goiters that have grown due to impaired hormone production.
+It is less effective for goiters that have progressed to the nodular stage.

 The American Thyroid Association

 Bonnema SJ, Bennedbek FN, et al. Management of the nontoxic multinodular goiter: a North American Survey.
 J Clin Endocrinol Metab.
 2002;87:112-117.